What We Lose When We Focus On Whiteness in Interracial Relationships

 ”

-“I think that a big thing people in interracial relationships — including friendships — have in common when neither are white are their experiences of racism and marginalization by white people.
-The experiences are different but we can talk about colonization, colorism, white beauty standards and respectability,” Juneja says.
+“I think that a big thing people in interracial relationships — including friendships — have in common when neither are white are their experiences of racism and marginalisation by white people.
+The experiences are different but we can talk about colonisation, colourism, white beauty standards and respectability,” Juneja says.
 Layla agrees.
 “There is a sense of familiarity given the history of Black folks and Indigenous folks in this country,” she says.

 Radhika G, a South Asian university student, says that in her previous relationship with a Filipino and Uruguayan man, she wasn’t prepared to have to deal with issues of race, but they did come up.
 “I feel like there are dynamics between various ethnic groups that sometimes complicate things.
 With white people you may assume and prepare for some backlash, but I was not prepared for that from my partner's family, especially the Filipino side,” she says, noting that she was shocked when his step-grandmother commented on how dark-skinned Radhika was.